OpenEvalProject/evals/manuscripts/elife-87928/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/044mj7r89 Institute of Evolutionary Biology Barcelona Spain
+1. Institute of Evolutionary Biology Barcelona Spain ([ROR:044mj7r89](https://ror.org/044mj7r89))
-2. https://ror.org/03z77qz90 Institute of Genomics, University of Tartu Tartu Estonia
+2. Institute of Genomics, University of Tartu Tartu Estonia ([ROR:03z77qz90](https://ror.org/03z77qz90))
-3. https://ror.org/035b05819 Section for Evolutionary Genomics, The Globe Institute, Faculty of Health and Medical Sciences, University of Copenhagen Copenhagen Denmark
+3. Section for Evolutionary Genomics, The Globe Institute, Faculty of Health and Medical Sciences, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-4. https://ror.org/035b05819 Centre for Biodiversity Genomics, University of Copenhagen Copenhagen Denmark
+4. Centre for Biodiversity Genomics, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-5. https://ror.org/05cy4wa09 Wellcome Sanger Institute Saffron Walden United Kingdom
+5. Wellcome Sanger Institute Saffron Walden United Kingdom ([ROR:05cy4wa09](https://ror.org/05cy4wa09))
-6. https://ror.org/021018s57 Departament of Genetics, Microbiology and Statistics-Institut de Recerca de la Biodiversitat (IRBio), Universitat de Barcelona Barcelona Spain
+6. Departament of Genetics, Microbiology and Statistics-Institut de Recerca de la Biodiversitat (IRBio), Universitat de Barcelona Barcelona Spain ([ROR:021018s57](https://ror.org/021018s57))
-7. https://ror.org/04qeh2h86 Institut Català de Paleontologia Miquel Crusafont, Universitat Autònoma de Barcelona Barcelona Spain
+7. Institut Català de Paleontologia Miquel Crusafont, Universitat Autònoma de Barcelona Barcelona Spain ([ROR:04qeh2h86](https://ror.org/04qeh2h86))
-8. https://ror.org/015hz7p22 Museu de Ciències Naturals de Barcelona Barcelona Spain
+8. Museu de Ciències Naturals de Barcelona Barcelona Spain ([ROR:015hz7p22](https://ror.org/015hz7p22))
-9. https://ror.org/0371hy230 Catalan Institution of Research and Advanced Studies (ICREA) Barcelona Spain
+9. Catalan Institution of Research and Advanced Studies (ICREA) Barcelona Spain ([ROR:0371hy230](https://ror.org/0371hy230))
-10. https://ror.org/00cz47042 Department of Entomology, National Museum of Natural History, Smithsonian Institution Washington United States
+10. Department of Entomology, National Museum of Natural History, Smithsonian Institution Washington United States ([ROR:00cz47042](https://ror.org/00cz47042))
-11. https://ror.org/03kpps236 CNAG-CRG, Centre for Genomic Regulation, Barcelona Institute of Science and Technology (BIST) Barcelona Spain
+11. CNAG-CRG, Centre for Genomic Regulation, Barcelona Institute of Science and Technology (BIST) Barcelona Spain ([ROR:03kpps236](https://ror.org/03kpps236))

 † Corresponding author

 ## Abstract

-The Xerces Blue ( Glaucopsyche xerces ) is considered to be the first butterfly to become extinct in historical times.
+The Xerces Blue (Glaucopsyche xerces) is considered to be the first butterfly to become extinct in historical times.
 It was notable for its chalky lavender wings with conspicuous white spots on the ventral wings.
 The last individuals were collected in their restricted habitat, in the dunes near the Presidio military base in San Francisco, in 1941.
-We sequenced the genomes of four 80- to 100-year-old Xerces Blue, and seven historical and one modern specimens of its closest relative, the Silvery Blue ( Glaucopsyche lygdamus ).
-We compared these to a novel annotated genome of the Green-Underside Blue ( Glaucopsyche alexis ).
+We sequenced the genomes of four 80- to 100-year-old Xerces Blue, and seven historical and one modern specimens of its closest relative, the Silvery Blue (Glaucopsyche lygdamus).
+We compared these to a novel annotated genome of the Green-Underside Blue (Glaucopsyche alexis).
 Phylogenetic relationships inferred from complete mitochondrial genomes indicate that Xerces Blue was a distinct species that diverged from the Silvery Blue lineage at least 850,000 years ago.
 Using nuclear genomes, both species experienced population growth during the Eemian interglacial period, but the Xerces Blue decreased to a very low effective population size subsequently, a trend opposite to that observed in the Silvery Blue.
 Runs of homozygosity and deleterious load in the former were significantly greater than in the later, suggesting a higher incidence of inbreeding.
 These signals of population decline observed in Xerces Blue could be used to identify and monitor other insects threatened by human activities, whose extinction patterns are still not well known.

 ## Introduction